wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 ==  ==

 = No Downloads For Versions 0.1, 0.2, 0.3, and 0.4 =
-If you were wondering why their are no downloads avalible for versions 0.1, 0.2, 0.3, and 0.4.
+If you were wondering why their are no downloads available for versions 0.1, 0.2, 0.3, and 0.4.
 Its because these versions are full of bugs and we don't won't people to download them.